Cybersecurity is cyber health

 How do you understand that your organization or startup needs to be diagnosed?
 How not to miss the right moments?
 How to recognize the earliest symptoms?
 Using again the accepted analogy and the factors listed above, we can note the following situations that require security diagnostics:

 - “Pregnant”.
-Authors of ideas, software architects and developers should not wait until they become “pregnant” with the development plans for their products, but should put security in them before their “conception”.
-To conduct a technical security assessment of a product at the stages of PoC (Proof of Concept), MVP (Minimum Viable Product) and beta-version is the same as a fetal ultrasound at weeks 13, 22 and 33 of gestation.
+Authors of ideas, software architects and developers should not wait until they become “pregnant” with the development plans for their products but should put security in them before their “conception”.
+Conducting a technical security assessment of a product at the stages of PoC (Proof of Concept), MVP (Minimum Viable Product) or beta-version is the same as a fetal ultrasound at weeks 13, 22 and 33 of gestation.
 Must have.

 - “Newborns and children”.
 The low security of your brainchild can undermine its success just as a child’s poor health can damage their life or even take it away.
-How often to bring the child to the diagnosis, basically, each parent decides for himself, to the best of his competence, anxiety or carelessness.
+How often to bring the child to the diagnosis, parents decide to the best of his competence, anxiety or carelessness.
 However, there are also external requirements, without the fulfillment of which it would not be possible to send the child to kindergarten, school, etc. And here is a separate item about that.